sebastiancarlos/yas-qwin/README.md

 YAS-QWIN comes with some quirks:

-- Not as diverse as could be yet.
-It do be a fierce CLI though.
+- Not as database-engine diverse as could be yet.
-- Might toss an "AYY LMAO" at you, for that's its way of saying "Under construction."
+- Might toss an "AYY LMAO" or "Under construction" at you.
+It's a work in progress, but it's getting there.
 - Not all the SQL commands are supported. `SELECT`, `INSERT` and `UPDATE` are actually quite hard to implement.
 They are the main villains of the YAS-QWIN dev team, AYY LMAO.